-The UF Health Throwers Clinic was developed through expertise in reducing and preventing throwing-related injuries and maximizing sports performance—from the little leagues to the professionals.
+The UF Health Throwing Clinic was developed through expertise in reducing and preventing throwing-related injuries and maximizing sports performance—from the little leagues to the professionals.
 Our team of clinicians, sports performance specialists, physical therapists and others look at the throwing athlete as a whole person, not just focusing on one area of the body.
 We use evidence-based medicine, data and proven techniques to prevent overuse injuries and enhance throwing performance, enabling you to reach your full potential.
-However, in times where surgical treatment is needed, our team of sports medicine fellowship-trained orthopaedic surgeons are available for surgical consultation and, if necessary, surgery.
-Our services can include a clinical visit with a doctor and physical therapy, throwing motion analyses and debriefing, exercise prescription or a full comprehensive service for all of the services together.
+Our services encompass coordinated care ranging from a clinical visit with a doctor, physical therapy, throwing motion analyses and debriefing, exercise prescription or a full comprehensive service for all of the services together.
+However, in times where surgical treatment is needed, we refer to UF fellowship-trained orthopaedic surgeons.

 What injuries do we treat?